null

 Soundproofing your Drum Practice Room

-Next, to soundproof walls and the ceiling in the room, you need to completely seal with acoustical sealant.
+Next we need to soundproof the walls and the ceiling.
+Everything must be completely sealed with acoustical sealant.
 After sealing the gaps, cracks, and seams, add density with a new layer of of ⅝” thick drywall on top of the existing drywall using Green Glue between the two layers.
 For new construction, you should explore using our RSIC clips as they are your best performing option.
 Always seal around the perimeter of the walls with acoustical sealant to close off any possible openings for sound to escape through.
 After you’ve prevented sound from exiting the room, you’ll need to look into our acoustical panels to reduce and control the noise inside the room.
 We have a huge variety of aesthetic and price points available, but for a drum set we always recommend 2” (or more) thicknesses to control the low frequency sound.

 Please reach out to a Second Skin expert if you need help soundproofing your space!